About the Author

 What Is the Average Radiologist Salary?

-As you can see, salaries vary significantly.
+As you can see, radiologist salary varies significantly.
 The considerable change in the national average salary is due to various factors like location, years of experience, incentives, and bonuses.
-Overall, there’s been a 3% increase in the salary compared to last year.
+Overall, that’s more than a 5.5% incease in the salary compared to last year, with Doximity reporting an even higher increase of 7.5%.

-In 2024, 57% of radiologists feel like they’re well compensated, making them the 6th from the top in the “happiness with pay” list compared to healthcare professionals of other specialties.
+In 2024, 57% of radiologists felt like they’re well compensated, making them the 6th from the top in the “happiness with pay” list compared to healthcare professionals of other specialties.

 Still, 42% of radiologists add more hours to their primary job or a secondary job to increase their income.